 Wondering whether your problems are worth taking to a dermatologist?
-Not sure what a dermatologist even looks for, or whether your particular issue would be better handled at home with over-the-counter solutions?
-For a simple answer, you can go ahead and schedule an appointment with a dermatologist in Chicago here—you won’t regret it.
-For a more complete answer, let’s look at just a few of the reasons people go to dermatologists:
+Not sure what a dermatologist even looks for or if your particular issue would be better handled at home with over-the-counter solutions?
+For a simple answer, you can go ahead and schedule an appointment with with us at Dundee Dermatology.
+For a more complete answer, let’s look at just a few of the reasons people visit our skin specialist.

-Acne, rashes, red spots, dry skin, all of these fall under the purview of your local dermatologist.
-If you haven’t had luck with typical over the counter solutions to basic skin problems, a dermatologist can help you figure out the next step to take in treatment.
-If you’re not even sure where to start, a dermatologist can help you from step one.
+Acne, rashes, red spots and dry skin all fall under the purview of our dermatologist.
+If you haven’t had luck with typical over-the-counter solutions to basic skin problems, our specialist can help you figure out the next step to take.
+If you’re not even sure where to start, we can help you from step one.

 While every unusual mole isn’t necessarily cancerous, every unusual mole should be checked just in case.
-Unusual in this case means moles which are changing over time, especially if they’re growing.
-Changes in texture or coloration, irregular borders which are jagged or meld into the skin, and asymmetry are also warning signs.
+Unusual in this case means moles that change over time, especially if they’re growing.
+Changes in texture or coloration, irregular borders that are jagged or meld into the skin, and asymmetry are also warning signs.

-If you’re looking to minimize the aging process and keep your skin healthy and youthful for longer, a dermatologist is a great place to start.
+If you’re looking to minimize the aging process and keep your skin healthy and youthful for longer, our office is a great place to start.
 No one knows more about caring for your skin.

-Beyond basic skin care, a dermatologist can help with any number of skin conditions which are largely cosmetic, such as wrinkles or scars.
+Beyond basic skin care, our dermatologist can help with any number of skin conditions that are largely cosmetic, such as wrinkles or scars.
 Because of the role of the skin in beauty, dermatologists are frequently well-versed in any number of aesthetic treatments.

-Don’t forget, a dermatologist isn’t just a specialist in skin.
-Their area of expertise also encompasses your scalp, hair, and nails.
-Everything from hair loss to ingrown toenails to scalp acne warrants a visit to your local dermatologist.
-If it effects one of these areas, he’ll know what to do or who you should talk to next.
+A dermatologist isn’t just a specialist in skin.
+Our doctor’s area of expertise also encompasses your scalp, hair, and nails.
+Everything from hair loss to ingrown toenails to scalp acne warrants a visit to our dermatology office.
+If it affects one of these areas, we’ll know what to do or who you should talk to next.